Mojang/ore-ui/react-facet/docs/api/hooks.md

 The `useFacetEffect` hook gives you a way of performing some imperative action (effect) whenever the underlying facets are updated.
 It is very similar in structure and goal to React’s own `useEffect`.

-Like `useEffect`, `useFacetEffect` takes an effect function to be called when the updates happen, a dependency list, and finally one or more facets.
+Like `useEffect`, `useFacetEffect` takes an effect function to be called when the updates happen, a dependency list, and finally an array of facets.
+If there are more than one facet in the array, then the `useFacetEffect` will only be called when all facets have a value.
+This is an implementation made to avoid flickering.
+Once all facets do have a value, the `useFacetEffect` will be called when a value changes in any facet.

 ```tsx
 const Logger = ({ shouldLog }) => {